Qkrisi/ktane-module-utils/README.md

 # Keep Talking and Nobody Explodes module creation utilities

-This library contains variables and methods that speed up the module developement process, such as a delegate for new stages, coroutine queue, etc.
+This library contains variables and methods that speed up the module developement process, such as a delegate for new stages, coroutine queue, and much more!

 ### Install